MicrosoftDocs/architecture-center/docs/vm/vm-baseline-content.md

 - **Identity segmentation**.
 Assign distinct roles to different identities with just-enough permissions to do their task.
 This architecture [Microsoft Entra ID](/entra/fundamentals/whatis) managed identities to segment access to resources.

 > Refer to Well-Architected Framework: [SE:04 - Recommendations for building a segmentation strategy](/azure/well-architected/security/segmentation).

 ##### Identity and access management

 [Microsoft Entra ID](/entra/fundamentals/whatis) recommended for authentication and authorization of both users and services.
+Workload resources such as VMs authenticate themselves by using their assigned managed identities to other resources.
+These identities, based on Microsoft Entra ID service principals, are automatically managed.

 Access to VMs requires a user account, controlled by Entra ID authentication and backed by security groups.
 This architecture supports this by deploying the Entra ID authentication extension to all VMs.
 It's recommended that human users use their corporate identities in their organization's Entra ID tenant, and any service principal-based access isn't  principals across functions.

 Workload resources such as VMs authenticate themselves by using their assigned managed identities to other resources.
 These identities, based on Microsoft Entra ID service principals, are automatically managed.
 In this architecture, [user-assigned managed identities](/azure/entra/managed-identities-azure-resources/overview#managed-identity-types) are used by Azure Application Gateway, front VMs, and backend VMs to access Azure Key Vault and Azure Storage account for boot diagnostics.
 Those managed identities are configured during deployment and used for authenticating against Key Vault.
 Access policies on Key Vault are configured to only accept requests from the preceding managed identities.

 >[!IMPORTANT]
 > The baseline architecture uses only user-assigned managed identities.
 Even though you may specify a system-assigned managed identity in a Bicep or ARM template with no error, they cannot be used in a Flex VMSS configuration.
 The Azure portal however will respond with the appropriate error.
 > Refer to Well-Architected Framework: [SE:05 - Recommendations for identity and access management](/azure/well-architected/security/identity-access).

 ##### Network controls